We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 Cardiologists, Vascular Doctors, Podiatrists, Gastroenterologists, Physical Therapists, Pediatricians, Internal Medicine and Family Medicine Physicians Serving Patients in Sheepshead Bay, Marine Park, Flatlands & Midwood, Brooklyn, New York, Astoria Queens, New York, & Manhattan, New York

-Each year, about 1.8 million Americans receive a cancer diagnosis.
-Fortunately, cancer screening provides a safe and effective way to detect potentially life-threatening problems before they get worse.
-At New York Specialty Clinics, serving patients of Astoria, Queens and Sheepshead Bay, Midwood, and Marine Park/Flatlands of Brooklyn, the team of expert physicians provides several types of cancer screenings onsite.
-To schedule an appointment, call the nearest New York City office, or book online today.
+At New York Medical Vascular Care, we serve patients of Astoria, Queens and Sheepshead Bay, Midwood, and Marine Park/Flatlands of Brooklyn.
+Our team of expert physicians provides several types of cancer screenings onsite.
+Call the nearest New York City office to schedule an appointment or book online today.

 Cancer Screening Q & A